Skip to main content

 slice my_address() asm "MYADDR";

-Returns the internal address of the current smart contract as a Slice with MsgAddressInt.
-If necessary, it can be parsed further using primitives such as parse_std_addr.
+Retrieves the smart contract’s internal address as a Slice containing MsgAddressInt.
+If needed, it can be further processed using functions like parse_std_addr.

 get_balance